abizermamnoon/county-level-winner-of-2016-election/Abizer.md

     4 4                 81

-The tibble above shows that most of the uber rides in this data set are within Manhattan, Queens, and Brooklyn (cluster 1, 3, and 4, respectively, rather than from airports)
+The tibble above shows that most of the uber rides in this data set are within Manhattan, Queens, and Brooklyn

     Warning: package 'units' was built under R version 4.2.2